 Permanent Prevention of Asian Carp Act

-Asian carp pose a serious threat to our Great Lakes and our economy - threatening our $7 billion dollar recreational fishing industry and $16 billion recreational boating industry, both of which create thousands of jobs in Michigan.
+Asian carp pose a serious threat to our Great Lakes and our economy - threatening our $7 billion recreational fishing industry and $16 billion recreational boating industry, both of which create thousands of jobs in Michigan.
 Asian carp have been discovered in the Chicago waterways and their discovery so close to Lake Michigan should serve as a wake-up call to government agencies and the public who enjoy our Great Lakes about the urgency of this situation.
-Senator Debbie Stabenow has been working with Senators from neighboring Great Lakes states on passing legislation requiring the U.S. Army Corps of Engineers to quickly create a plan that will permanently prevent Asian carp and other invasive species from entering the Great Lakes from the Mississippi River Basin.
+That is why Senator Debbie Stabenow worked with senators and representatives from neighboring Great Lakes states on passing legislation requiring the U.S. Army Corps of Engineers to quickly create a plan that will permanently prevent Asian carp and other invasive species from entering the Great Lakes from the Mississippi River Basin.

 On July 6, 2012, Senator Stabenow's bill was signed into law, giving the U.S. Army Corp of Engineers 18 months to conduct a study that will determine how to maintain commerce, enhance water quality, and permanently protect the Great Lakes from Asian carp and other dangerous invasive species.
 While Congress waits for the release of this report, Senator Stabenow has continued to call on the Army Corps to deliver its completed report on time so that Congress can quickly take action on a plan that will protect the Great Lakes.